masonl2ee/ai-sports-news-recommender/README.md

-# AI Sports News Recommender
+# AI Sports News Recommender()

+> 🚧 This project is currently in its early development stage!
+> Features are actively being developed in the `test` and `feature/*` branches.
+> The `main` branch contains only the initial project structure for now.

 An AI-powered sports news recommendation platform that delivers personalized news articles based on users' interests in teams, players, and more.